 “I tell all of my clients, even if you only have a few transactions and it seems silly to have a separate bank account, do it anyway,” Ivanovich says.
 “In the long run, as your business grows, you’ll be in the habit of keeping your funds separate.
 And it makes tracking so much easier.
 It just makes the accounting cleaner and if you ever do get audited, it’s so much better.”

 What’s the difference between a business checking account and a personal checking account?

-A business account is going to also have different requirements than a personal checking account.
-It is likely to have more restrictions and fee opportunities, too.
+It is likely to have more restrictions and possible fees, too.
 For instance, generally in a personal checking account, you’ll write checks and make withdrawals without tracking how many transactions you make.
 That is because unlike a business account, there usually isn’t a fee based on the number of transactions made or items.

 Keeping track of your business’ finances

 As a business owner, especially at a small business, you have a lot to keep track of: Bankrate has calculators that may help.
 You might also opt to use QuickBooks or another software program to help keep track of your business.

 Bankrate’s Best Business Checking Accounts for May 2022